elastest/elastest-toolbox/docs/index.md

   --dev DEV, -d DEV  Do not start the main container of the specified component.
 Used to execute that container.
 Currently, only ETM is supported Usage: --dev=etm
   --forcepull, -fp   Force pull of all images.
 Usage: --forcepull --noports, -np     Do not bind any ports.
 Used when you want to avoid port collisions in host.
-Usage: --noports --verbose, -v      Show logs of all containers.
+Usage: --noports --logs, -l      Show logs of all containers.
 Usage: --verbose
 ```

 ## Development instructions